st0yanDimitrov/2-tier-webapp/README.md

         ├── gataways
         └── vpc.tf
 ```
+#### Key files
-The basic configuration is done in the variables.tf file in the root directory.
+* root/variables.tf - the basic configuration is done here*
+* root/setup-script.sh - deploys Apache and a simple PHP web application together with its database connection configuration
+* root/random.tf - generates a random string to be used as database master password
-The setup can be further customized by intorducing changes in the other files.
+*The setup can be further customized by intorducing changes in the other files

 <!-- BEGIN_TF_DOCS -->